siznax/frag2text/README.rst

 (parsing) first, then generate the Markdown text to preserve some formatting.

-I made *frag2text* because I want:
+I made *frag2text* to:

-* to easily select a web page fragment by CSS selector or XPath expression
+* easily select a web page fragment by CSS selector or XPath expression
-* to get the plain text of the fragment with some formatting intact for later use with Markdown
+* get the plain text of the fragment with some formatting intact for later use with Markdown
-* to not shell out to a another program (like lynx -dump)
+* not shell out to a another program (like lynx -dump)
-* to not parse HTML or text directly
+* not parse HTML or text directly
-* to use html5lib for robust parsing
+* use html5lib for robust parsing
-* to have a simple python module that is easy to maintain (encapsulating the tricky business of subclassing parsers, treebuilders and serializers, by keeping it simple – this shouldn't need the power or resources of BeautifulSoup)
+* have a simple python module that is easy to maintain (encapsulating the tricky business of subclassing parsers, treebuilders and serializers, by keeping it simple – this shouldn't require BeautifulSoup)

 This is a problem I've tinkered with for some time and solved in many different ways.
 It seems trivial but gets ridiculous quickly.
 If you have any suggestions or want to share your experiences with other tools, please let me know.
-I hope this can become useful to others.

 Usage